jin-guo/COMP598_Fall2020/README.md

 | Remote Lecture      | Zoom (link through MyCourse)  |
 | Discussion Forum | [Slack Invitation Link](https://join.slack.com/t/se4ai-mcgill-fall2020/shared_invite/zt-gzqggeuo-ZGzo0~5OIlAlW~CfZbGuRw) |

+- **TODO before attending the first lecture**:
+1. Please fill in this [Background Survey](https://forms.gle/Ny3MSJRfTZLdT2b28).
+I will try my best to accommodate your availability, background, and expectations of the course so having the input from you is extremely important.
+2. Please join the [Slack workspace](https://join.slack.com/t/se4ai-mcgill-fall2020/shared_invite/zt-gzqggeuo-ZGzo0~5OIlAlW~CfZbGuRw) and introduce yourself to the cohort.
+From here, we hope to know you and work with you as a collaborator over this semester.

 - Due to the COVID-19 pandemic, this course will be taught remotely.
 The detailed format will be updated soon.